AnthonyEdmonds/laravel-mysqlite/readme.md

 | MySqlite::trim()             | `TRIM()`         | `TRIM()`, `LTRIM()`, `RTRIM()` | Pass literal strings with quotation marks, such as `'"String"'` |
 | MySqlite::year()             | `YEAR()`         | `STRFTIME()`                  |                                                                 |

-The helper returns a `DB::raw` expression, so you may use it directly inside queries:
+The helper returns an `Expression` with custom `__toString` behaviour, so you may use it directly inside queries:

 ```php
 DB::table('users')